carbonplan/research/articles/cdr-verification-explainer/index.md

   <VCLTable />
 </Figure>

 Most pathways are associated with a range of VCLs, rather than a single VCL, due to the diversity of approaches within a given pathway.
-To continue the example used above, an Ocean Alkalinity Enhancement (OAE) project could introduce alkalinity directly (e.g., via aqueous NaOH) or in a mineral form that has to dissolve to release alkalinity (e.g., olivine).
-The dissolution and precipitation dynamics of the mineral approach lead to significant uncertainty about how much alkalinity is actually introduced to the surface ocean and therefore how much carbon removal occurs.
+To continue the example used above, an ocean alkalinity enhancement (OAE) project could introduce alkalinity directly (e.g., via aqueous NaOH) or in a mineral form that has to dissolve to release alkalinity (e.g., olivine).
+The dissolution and precipitation dynamics of the mineral approach lead to significant uncertainty about how much alkalinity is actually introduced to the surface ocean and, therefore, how much carbon removal occurs.
 As a result, we classify mineral-based OAE as VCL 1-2, direct alkalinity addition as VCL 3, and the OAE pathway as a whole as VCL 1-3.
 A pathway-level VCL does not guarantee that individual projects within that pathway are executing on best practice quantification approaches.
 For example, even though OAE is classified as VCL 2-3, an OAE project could fail to carefully characterize their alkalinity additions and functionally be at VCL 1.

 Like the uncertainty mapping, the pathway VCL ranges represent a current snapshot of the field that will change over time through research and innovation.
 Investing in low-VCL pathways to reduce uncertainties will help enable the development of novel CDR approaches with high potential.
 In short, we think a low VCL should be a barrier to scaling, but not a barrier to exploration.